hamidahoderinwale/astro_site/src/pages/posts/aesthetics.md

 plato argued that creativity, that art was 'ex-nihilo', that all creation of the artistic form was derived from divine inspiration.

-purity in ingenuity. a simple story.
+purity in ingenuity. simple. kinda basic.